 rio tinto red river in andalucia

-Discover the incredible Rio Tinto and its flour mills on a hike
+Discover the incredible Rio Tinto river in Spain and its flour mills on a hike

-In this article you’ll find all the essential information about the rio Tinto, the red river, as well as a few surprises:
+In this article you’ll find all the essential information about the rio Tinto river in Spain, as well as a few surprises:

-• Hiking: The Rio Tinto and its flour mills
+• Hiking: The Rio Tinto river and its flour mills

 • What to do in Huelva